For most students, simply the thought of exams being around the corner can cause significant angst.

 In addition to being an unpleasant experience, overly stressed brains don’t learn (nor perform) effectively.
 Stress and anxiety should be actively managed in the lead up to, and including the day of exams.
 In this way, mental management should form a part of every student’s exam preparation strategy – as opposed to something that is handled ‘on the fly’…

-Below, are three tips teachers can share with their students, helping them keep the exam butterflies at bay.
+Below, are three tips teachers can share with their students, helping them ease the exam butterflies.